Answers to Some of the Most Common County Budget Questions

 It is approximately $4.4 billion.
 Of that amount, approximately $2.73 billion is used for the operating budget (to annually support ongoing services and programs), $1.36 billion for the capital budget (funds put aside for construction and infrastructure projects) and $616 million for the debt service budget (funds used to repay bonds issued to pay for construction and infrastructure projects).

 How is the budget funded?

 There are a variety of funding sources.
-The General Fund (1.0 billion) is supported with property taxes and other revenues to fund programs that are not self-supporting, such as libraries, parks and the Constitutional Officers.
-It is important to note that nearly 50 percent of the revenue in the General Fund goes to the independently-elected Constitutional officers, primarily the Sheriff, Supervisor of Elections and Property Appraiser.
+The General Fund (1.4 billion) is supported with property taxes and other revenues to fund programs that are not self-supporting, such as libraries, parks and the Constitutional Officers.
+It is important to note that 43 percent of the revenue in the General Fund goes to the independently-elected Constitutional officers, primarily the Sheriff, Supervisor of Elections and Property Appraiser.

-The Enterprise Fund ($1.7 billion) consists of programs that are self-supporting without general revenue subsidies, such as the airport, port, resource recovery facilities and water and wastewater facilities.
+The Enterprise Funds ($1.57 billion) consist of programs that are self-supporting without general revenue subsidies, such as the airport, port, solid waste, and water and wastewater facilities.

 What percentage of the General Fund recurring revenues come from property taxes?